Thinkenterprise/spring-pcf-training/spring-pcf-enterprise/spring-pcf-enterprise-start/src/main/app/README.md

 This example illustrates how to use the database connector to import data in a CSV format from a local directory into mysql DB.

 ###Example Use Case
 In this example we transform a sample CSV file containing flight route data into a Map with a key value pair.
 We use the DataWeave transformer to do so.
 This Map is basically a collection called route.
-With the collectiopn splitter with seperate the data stream in single records, which are written to the database with the database connector record by record.
+With the collection splitter we separate the data stream in single records, which are written to the database with the database connector record by record.

 ###Set Up and Run the Example

 1 Import the Example project in Anypoint Studio with File/Import, choose Anypoint Studio/Anypoint Studio Project from External Location and select the spring-pcf-enterprise-start directory